adnantium/leasables/docs/design_decisions.md

   * New car and lease contract creation done thru `LeasablesRegistry.sol`
   * New cars being brought onto chain will use latest version of `LeasableCar.sol` contract as its configured in the registry contract.
   * New lease agreements `LeaseAgreement.sol` created by each car will also go thru registry
-  * Registry ensures that all newly created contracts use the latest most secure an cost effecient versions.
+  * Registry ensures that all newly created contracts use the latest most secure an cost efficient versions.
   * Car contracts can be retired and the car on chain representation can be moved to a new contract

 ### Risk and Damage controls